 This decoration will add fantastic curb appeal to your home’s windows or doors, depending on where you prefer to put the garland.
 Either way, all this project takes is a few straightforward steps: determine the length of your rope (outlining your windows or door) with a few additional inches to get a droopy effect, and stick corn husks to the rope with a hot glue gun.
 Put up your new garland to give prominence to your home access points!

 Mirror the warm, fall colors and incorporate them into a DIY wreath to hang on your door.
 The project requires a wooden stick wreath, burlap, artificial fall foliage, scissors and a glue gun.
 Here are the steps: Cut the burlap into four 4x4-inch squares.
 Then, fold and glue the burlap pieces along the sides of the wreath while gluing foliage in between the burlap squares.

 Creat an inviting feel to your home this fall with a blackboard “Welcome” or “Happy Fall” sign by your entry.
 Remind passersby what the season is really about and draw interest toward your festive fall entryway.

 While preparing for fall with great DIY outdoor décor projects is an easy way to get into the season spirit, make sure to prepare your replacement doors and windows for the cooler weather, too.
 They will look fantastic, but if your doors and windows are aged or unprepared for the impending winter weather, they could let in cold drafts and leave you feeling cool in the upcoming months.
-Call our team at Pella Windows and Doors at 913-246-5101 or stop by our showroom in Kansas City for all your replacement windows and door needs, or for more fun DIY fall project ideas.
+Call our team at Pella Windows and Doors at 913-246-5101 or stop by our showroom in Overland Park for all your replacement windows and door needs, or for more fun DIY fall project ideas.